rune/rune/docs/blog/2024-08-08-building-a-scalable-multiplayer-game-architecture.md

 * The connections from the players themselves.
 As mentioned in [WebRTC vs WebSocket](https://developers.rune.ai/blog/webrtc-vs-websockets-for-multiplayer-games), for high performance we want to establish and maintain a connection between clients and the real-time server.
 The connection must not be dropped between interactions with the server.
 * The server is running the authoritative part of the game, making sure that the players see the same state and don’t cheat.
 The server may also be running part of the game logic such as computer-controlled actors and in-game events.
 This needs to continue to run whether players are taking actions or not.

 Since the real-time server is stateful, the load balancing needs to connect to the same server for all players in the same session.
 In an MMORPG this means the zones the players are allocated to a server and all players in those zones connect to that server.
-In Dusk, this means that the room/game combination is allocated to a server in the same way.
+In Rune, this means that the room/game combination is allocated to a server in the same way.

 More generically in load balancing, this is known as “sticky sessions.”
 When a connection is made to the load balancer an attribute/parameter of the connection is used to determine where the connection needs to go.
 This of course makes the load balancer that bit more complicated and often leads to custom load balancing solutions.